-The first thing I realized when I got there is that the place is technically called “Kravica.”
-This is a small detail, of course, given that locals don’t make a big deal of correcting tourists like me.
+When I got there, I first realized that the place is technically called “Kravica.”
+Of course, this is a small detail, given that locals don’t make a big deal of correcting tourists like me.

-The second thing I realized is that I should’ve parked closer and taken the shuttle bus—the main falls and swimming area are about a 20-minute walk from the entrance, and while the nature is beautiful, it’s also extraordinarily hot.
+The second thing I realized is that I should’ve parked closer and taken the shuttle bus—the main falls and swimming area are about a 20-minute walk from the entrance, and while nature is beautiful, it’s also scorching.

-I was certainly happy to see so many vendors selling ice-cold Sarajevsko pivo (and other Bosnian beers—I don’t choose sides!) when I got to the bottom.
+When I got to the bottom, I was happy to see so many vendors selling ice-cold Sarajevsko pivo (and other Bosnian beers—I don’t choose sides!).

-Beer also helps you to relax, which is an essential part of having a good time at Kravice.
-There isn’t a lot to do here besides drink, swim and get sun, even if there is a viewpoint of the falls about 15 minutes up the hill from the swimming area (importantly, in the opposite direction from the parking area).
+Beer also helps you relax, which is essential to having a good time at Kravice.
+There isn’t much to do here besides drink, swim, and get sun, even if there is a viewpoint of the falls about 15 minutes up the hill from the swimming area (notably, in the opposite direction from the parking area).

-You don’t have to drive your own car to get to Kravice, although doing so gives you the freedom to stop along the way when and where you want.
-From the villages I mentioned earlier in this piece, the city (and popular Catholic pilgrimage site) of Medjugorje, or a number of other natural and cultural attractions, there are a lot of things to see between Mostar and Kravice!
+You don’t have to drive your car to get to Kravice, although doing so gives you the freedom to stop along the way when and where you want.
+From the villages I mentioned earlier in this piece, the city (and popular Catholic pilgrimage site) of Medjugorje, and several other natural and cultural attractions, there are many things to see between Mostar and Kravice!

-On the other hand, there is no public bus service to Kravice, which means that hiring a taxi is basically your only other option.
-This might be a good option for you if you’re as scared of driving in Bosnia and Herzegovina as I was, but don’t have as persuasive a guest house owner as I did.
+On the other hand, there is no public bus service to Kravice, which means hiring a taxi is basically your only other option.
+This might be a good option if you’re as scared of driving in Bosnia and Herzegovina as I was but don’t have as persuasive a guest house owner as I did.

-Hiring a taxi or private transfer is also more expensive than hiring your own car (around 70 Bosnian marks vs. 150 or so) although if you have multiple people it might not make much of a difference.
+Hiring a taxi or private transfer is also more expensive than hiring your car (around 70 Bosnian marks vs. 150 or so), although it might not make much of a difference if you have multiple people.
 Entry to Kravice itself costs 4 KM (before adding in beer!).

 The Bottom Line

-Kravice was so beautiful that I completely forgot about having missed out on Plitvice Lakes, although I did end up going there when I returned to Croatia—Kravice is more beautiful if you ask me, and certainly less crowded.
-If you’re looking for awesome day trips to take from Mostar, hire a car (or a driver), and make your way southward to gorgeous Kravice!
+Kravice was so beautiful that I completely forgot about having missed out on Plitvice Lakes.
+However, I did end up going there when I returned to Croatia—Kravice is more beautiful if you ask me and certainly less crowded.
+If you’re looking for incredible day trips to take from Mostar, hire a car (or a driver), and make your way southward to gorgeous Kravice!